-Since 1996, Radio Diaries has been giving people tape recorders and working with them to report on their own lives and histories.
-We’ve collaborated with teenagers and octogenarians, prisoners and prison guards, bra saleswomen and lighthouse keepers….and along the way we’ve helped pioneer a new form of citizen journalism.
+Radio Diaries tells the extraordinary stories of ordinary life.
+Since 1996, we’ve been giving people tape recorders and working with them to report on their own lives and histories.
+We’ve collaborated with teenagers and octogenarians, prisoners and prison guards, gospel preachers and bra saleswomen, the famous and the unknown…and along the way we’ve helped pioneer a new form of citizen journalism.
 Radio Diaries has won every major award in broadcast journalism and produced some of the most memorable documentaries ever heard on public radio.
-Our stories are broadcast on NPR’s All Things Considered and BBC World Service.
+Our stories are broadcast on NPR’s All Things Considered, This American Life, BBC, and on The Radio Diaries Podcast.
 We also publish educational materials, including the Teen Reporter Handbook.
-Radio Diaries is a not-for-profit organization.
+Radio Diaries is a not-for-profit organization, and a proud member of Radiotopia from PRX — a curated network of sixteen extraordinary shows.
 Press reviews and highlights.

 Radio Diaries stories do the rarest thing that any kind of journalism does.
 They truly make us see what it would be like to live someone else’s life.